us4useu/arrus/docs/content/api.matlab.rst

 Operations
 ==========

-Below we present a list of operations that can be performed on us4OEM module using AriusMEX function.
+Below we present a list of operations that can be performed on us4OEM module using Us4MEX function.

 .. _mex-SetRxChannelMapping:

 SetRxChannelMapping
 -------------------
-..  mat:function:: AriusMEX(moduleIndex, "SetRxChannelMapping", srcChannel, dstChannel)
+..  mat:function:: Us4MEX(moduleIndex, "SetRxChannelMapping", srcChannel, dstChannel)

     Sets RX mapping from the source (module's) channel to the destination (Probe's) channel.